schu-shoe/Bimm123_github/README.md

 # Bimm143_github
-My classwork from BIMM 143
+My classwork from BIMM 143 at UCSD